Topic-specific policies

 < Previous standard ^ Up a level ^ Next standard >

-ISO/IEC PRF 27561 — Information security, cybersecurity and privacy protection — Privacy operationalisation model and method for engineering (POMME) [DRAFT]
+Published end of March ISO/IEC 27561:2024 — Information security, cybersecurity and privacy protection — Privacy operationalisation model and method for engineering (POMME)

 Abstract

-“This document describes a model and method to operationalize ISO/IEC 29100 privacy principles into sets of controls and functional capabilities: The method is described as a process following ISO/IEC/IEEE 24774; It is designed for use with other standards and privacy guidance; It supports networked, interdependent applications and systems.
-The document is intended for engineers and other practitioners developing systems controlling or processing PII.”
+“This guidance document describes a model and method to operationalize the privacy principles specified in ISO/IEC 29100 into sets of controls and functional capabilities.
+The method is described as a process that builds upon ISO/IEC/IEEE 24774.
+The document is designed for use in conjunction with relevant privacy and security standards and guidance which impact privacy operationalization.
+It supports networked, interdependent applications and systems.
+This document is intended for engineers and other practitioners developing systems controlling or processing personally identifiable information.”

 Introduction

-The standard will present a systematic approach for engineering IT systems to satisfy privacy and personal data protection requirements, drawing on the 11 privacy principles expressed in ISO/IEC 29100 privacy framework and ISO/IEC TR 27555 privacy engineering for system lifecycle processes.
+The standard presents a systematic approach for engineering IT systems to satisfy privacy and personal data protection requirements, drawing on the 11 privacy principles expressed in ISO/IEC 29100 privacy framework and ISO/IEC TR 27550 and ISO/IEC TR 27555 privacy engineering for system lifecycle processes.

 Scope of the standard

-The standard will help ‘privacy engineers’ (or system architects or technical managers) interpret and satisfy the privacy requirements expressed in policies etc. plus those that emerge in the course of further analysis and development.
+The standard is intended to help ‘privacy engineers’ (or system architects or technical managers) interpret and satisfy the privacy requirements expressed in policies etc. plus those that emerge in the course of further analysis and development.
+It lays out a structured analytical method and model based on OASIS, emphasising functional architecture and practical implementation of privacy engineering.
+The process involves elaborating on privacy risks and designing controls, capabilities required plus the functions and mechanisms to deliver them.

 Content of the standard